DependableSystemsLab/PCMeetingDashboard/README.md

 ### Security Warning

-This web-app has **absolutely no security mechanisms** in place, therefore **must be used as a local web page** by serving it at `localhost` or `127.0.0.1`.
-Do not even serve it in a Local Area Network as other people in the network will be able to access the page.
+This web-app has **absolutely no security mechanisms** in place, therefore **must be used as a local web page** by serving it at `localhost` or `127.0.0.1`. **Do not even serve it in a Local Area Network** as other people in the network will be able to access the page.

-**It is extremely important** to follow this practice, as all the data and code for this web-app is on the client-side, and it contains sensitive information.
+**It is extremely important** to follow this practice, as *all the data and code for this web-app is on the client-side*, and it contains sensitive information.

 Additionally, the decision data are saved using `window.localStorage`, which means that the data persists in the disk.
 Make sure to clear the data after the PC meeting is over, to prevent any leaks when using a shared PC.

 ## How to customize the app

+This section is relevant only if you want to customize the application.
+If you simply want to use it, serving the `dist` directory as a local webpage should be enough.

 This web-app is a basic React App.
+You will need to install the dependencies before you can get into development.
+With a working Node.js (v10+) installation, first install the dependencies with the command `npm install`.

 The project is organized as the following:

 ```
 /data/